 - 1. To participate in this English language specialisation a satisfactory command of the English language is required.
-This requirement will be deemed to have been met if the candidate fullfills one of the following criteria: - a) the candidate holds a Dutch pre-university education [VWO] diploma with at least a 7 for English; - b) the candidate holds an International Baccalaureate with English A or B at Higher Level, or English A at Standard Level; - c) the candidate holds an European Baccalaureate with English as first or second language; - the candidate holds a diploma of secondary education obtained in Australia, Canada (other than Quebec), New Zealand, the United States of America, South-Africa, the United Kingdom, or Ireland; - e) the candidate has successfully taken and passed one of the following tests: - an internet-based TOEFL with a score of 100 (sub scores 23) or higher; - IELTS with a score of at least 7.0 (sub scores 6.5). - CAE: grade B or A - CPE: grade C, B or A
+This requirement is met if either: - a) the candidate holds a Dutch pre-university education [VWO] diploma with at least a 7 for English; - b) the candidate holds an International Baccalaureate with English A or B at Higher Level, or English A at Standard Level; - c) the candidate holds an European Baccalaureate with English as first or second language; - d) the candidate has obtained at least 2,5 years of English language secondary education in Australia, Canada, New Zealand, the United States of America, South-Africa, the United Kingdom, or Ireland; - e) the candidate has successfully taken and passed one of the following Englishtests: - an internet-based TOEFL with a score of 100 (sub scores 23) or higher; - IELTS with a score of at least 7.0 (sub scores 6.5). - Cambridge C1 Advanced (former CAE): minimum score C/185 - Cambridge C2 Proficiency (former CPE): minimum score C/185 - ITP-TOEFL (test offered by Erasmus Language and Training Centre or any other Dutch university): minimum score 627.